KelyanIndustries/fivem-react-tailwind-template/README.md

 # fivem-react-template
-A template to react/fivem link.
+A template to react/fivem link and TailwindCSS.
 Javascript not TS.
 ## Getting Started
 **Clone the git repo**